mengelbart/rtp-over-quic-draft/draft-engelbart-rtp-over-quic.md

 deviation (`rtt_var`).
 These values are necessary to perform congestion control as explained in
 {{cc-interface}}.

-{{Section 7.1 of QUIC-RECOVERY}} also specifies how QUIC treats ECN marks if ECN is supported by the network path.
+{{Section 7.1 of QUIC-RECOVERY}} also specifies how QUIC treats Explicit Congestion Notifications (ECN) if it is supported by the network path.
 If ECN counts can be exported from a QUIC implementation, these may be used to improve congestion control, too.

 ## Congestion Controller Interface {#cc-interface}